March was a rough month in terms of staying on track with my 4-Hour Workday.

 I now see how what I eat for breakfast is crucial in having a successful 4-Hour Workday.

 What is on your breakfast menu?
-Does it keep you energized until lunchtime?If you enjoyed this post, consider buying me a cafe mocha.
+Does it keep you energized until lunchtime?If you enjoyed this post, consider buying me a chai tea latte.
 Thanks kindly.